 Rigid Pipe for Distribution System

 Black iron, stainless steel, aluminum, and copper pipes fall into this category.
-These pipes are rated for higher-temperature applications.
+These pipes are ideal for high-temperature, high-pressure applications.
 The specific type of metal pipe will depend on the application of the compressor (oil free or flooded) as well as the price positioning of the compressor.
 Consider overtime the heat and moisture present in a typical air stream will progressively corrode standard materials like black iron pipe.
 Over time this corrosion and foreign matter will buildup causing restrictions, blockages at low points (drains) and eventually affect end-devices.
 The cost to maintain filtration to protect against this extra corrosion will be multitudes higher than selecting a better piping material at installation.

 Inlet Air Filtration